ColinBerryMD/fluffy-waffle/README.md

 	- block -- deleting a client wont help (they can just create a new client profile).
 Here we keep them in the DB in a blocked status.
 	- delete -- a client

-As of today message is primitive.
-It has already been worked out in a free standing script, but to bring it on board I will need to move away from flask's development server to some combination of gunicorn, redis and nginx (none of which I understand that well).
+Messaging requires server sent events, which wont work on the flask development server.
+Upgraded to a combination of gunicorn, redis and nginx (none of which I understand that well).

 At that point the front end is styled with w3css.
 Tried bootstrap, but div in div in div and too many people trying to sell me stuff rather than actually show how things are done... w3css proved much more elegant.

-The only local css is static/css/cbmd.css which has been kept very light.

-The only local js pertains to messages, so I put it in messages/static/javascript/....
+Working hard to keep the local styling and javascript to a minimum.
+The only local css should be static/css/cbmd.css.
+The only local js is in messages/static/javascript/sms.js.
+This does the dynamic modification of the message dashboard.
+There is a little js to listen for sse events at the bottom of base.html.

 ## I would appreciate feedback regarding style, readability and potential security vulnerabilities.